 Asset and/or foreign currency distributions from Private Equity or Real Estate Investments with a market value less than 0.25% of total Fund assets may be liquidated by the CIO, with written approval of the Chairman.
 Since the Investment Committee views these assets as a return from the Private Equity or Real Estate investment and does not intend to contribute these assets to other asset class managers, these assets should be liquidated in a prudent and timely manner.
 Furthermore, since the Investment Committee does not actively manage currency internally and does not intend to contribute foreign currencies to the international equity allocation, these positions should also be liquidated in a prudent and timely manner.
 The CIO may defer immediate liquidation if specific knowledge provides a reasonable expectation of value improvement through a longer holding period.
+The investment staff shall notify the Investment Committee of all actions taken within the next Monthly Report of Investment Actions Taken.

 Should the CIO decide to hold the asset or currency position in excess of 180 days, or is unable to liquidate the asset within this time period then the Investment Committee shall be advised at the next regularly scheduled Investment Committee meeting.